 Alpharetta Divorce Attorneys Assisting Same-Sex Couples Throughout the Divorce Process

 Marriage is built on commitment, trust, sacrifice, and love.
 That is as true for married same-sex couples as it is for heterosexual spouses.
 Same-sex couples share the same ups and downs, the same assets, and the same responsibilities for raising children as do heterosexual couples.
 When the U.S. Supreme Court ruled in 2015 that gay marriage was a Constitutional right and legal across the country, it recognized this reality.
 Same-sex couples finally enjoy the same legal rights and privileges as straight couples, but that also means that they will endure the same divorce process if their marriage ends.
+Thus, consulting with Woodstock or Alpharetta divorce attorneys is an important first step as your marriage ends.

-But the issues confronting divorcing same-sex couples can be unique.
+The issues confronting divorcing same-sex couples can be unique.
 Given that such marriages have only been legal in Georgia for a relatively short time, the application of Georgia divorce law to such marriages can be fraught with uncertainty.
 Given that many same-sex couples were in committed long-term relationships and may have signed domestic partnership agreements for years or decades before they could get legally married, how those years are treated is often an open question.

 These issues and many others require counsel who understand how the laws and realities of same-sex divorce intersect.
 At North Metro Litigators, our Alpharetta divorce attorneys work with same-sex spouses whose marriages are coming to an end.
 With the same care, respect, and attention we provide all of our divorce and family law clients, we provide same-sex spouses with sound guidance and a steady hand as we guide them through the process and position them for a bright and secure future.